Focus and concentration

-- Develop a routine place, time, and pattern to your study sessions
+- Develop a routine place, time, and approach.

-- Try varying the subjects you are studying or activities required in each long study session.
+- Try varying the subjects / tasks in each long study session.

 - Break up large projects into manageable sections.
 Congratulate yourself for completing individual sections.